wri/carbon-budget/readme.md

 Preparatory scripts like creating soil carbon tiles or mangrove tiles are not included in the master script because they are run very infrequently.

-`python run_full_model.py -t std -s all -r true -d 20200822 -l all -ce loss -p biomass_soil -tcd 30 -ma true -us true -ln "This will run the entire standard model, including creating mangrove and US removal factor tiles, on all tiles and output everything in s3 folders with the date 20200822."`
+`python run_full_model.py -t std -s all -r -d 20219999 -l all -ce loss -p biomass_soil -tcd 30 -ma -us -si -ln "This will run the entire standard model, including creating mangrove and US removal factor tiles, on all tiles and output everything in s3 folders with the date 20219999.
+It will save intermediate files."`

 | Argument | Short argument | Required/Optional | Relevant stage | Description |
 | -------- | ----- | ----------- | ------- | ------ |